mohae/feedlot/README.md

 >   -Douglas Adams, _Last chance to See_

 ## About Rancher
 Ranchers supply products to packers to process and package.
 Rancher creates Packer templates for Packer to process and generate artifacts.
 Ok, a bit of a stretch, but it's the best I could come up with and better than the other names I had thought of.

 Rancher was created to make it easier to generate reproducable Packer templates and create updated Packer templates when new distro isos come out.

 When creating Packer templates, Rancher will ensure that all of the resources required by that template are part of the generated Packer template.
 The Rancher templates can contain information about the resources that they require and the actual resources will be located and made part of the Packer template.
 If the referenced resource cannot be located, an error will occur and the requested Packer template will not be generated.

-Rancher builds Packer templates from either Rancher build templates or, for quick flag based builds, from the Rancher default settings.
+Rancher builds Packer templates from either Rancher build templates or, for quick flag based builds, from the supported distro defaults and Rancher build defaults.

 ## Why rancher
-I originally started Rancher because I didn't like the looking up the iso and checksum information for my builds.
+I originally started Rancher because I didn't like looking up the iso and checksum information for my Packer templates.
 I also wasn't happy about replicating setting values between builders as I was too likely to make a mistake.
+Overall, I found the process, though easy enough, more cumbersome than I would like.
 I naively thought generating Packer templates from pre-defined configurations would be easier.
-During which, I realized I'd have to support more than just builders, so Rancher evolved into generating the complete template.
+During which, I realized I'd have to support more than just builders, so Rancher evolved into generating a more complete template.

-The goal was to make it easier to create various configurations by minimally defining the differences between the named build and the distro's defaults and to make it easy to generate updated templates as the releases that the templates depended on were updated.
+The goal was to make it easier to create various configurations by minimally defining the differences between the named build and the distro's defaults; making it easier to generate updated templates as the releases that the templates depended on were updated.

+I'm not sure if I achieved my goals, or if I just added complexity to different parts that didn't need to be there.

 I chose TOML as the configuration file type, but there's no reason why YAML or something else couldn't be supported.
+It just hasn't been implemented.

 ## Rancher is cross-platform
 Because Rancher uses Go, it can be compiled for cross-platform use.
 It has been tested on Linux and Windows.

 ## Using Rancher
 Currently, no pre-compiled versions of Rancher are made available.
 To use Rancher, on must `go get` the repo and build it with `go build`.

     $ go get github.com/mohae/rancher
     $ cd GOPATH/src/github.com/mohae/rancher
     $ go build

 You can either run the application from there, or move it somewhere in your path.
 If you move `rancher`, make sure that your `out_dir` and `src_dir` settings are findable by the Rancher executable.
-If you are using a custom application configuration file, make sure it's either in the application directory or the "RANCHER_CFG_FILE" environment variable is set with its location.
+If you are using a custom application configuration file, make sure it's either in the application directory or the `RANCHER_CFG_FILE` environment variable is set with its location.

 Once built, Packer templates can be generated using the `rancher build` command.
 This command accepts 0 or more build names and generates a Packer template for each named Rancher build template.
 If no build name is passed, the `-distro` flag must be passed, at minimum.
-The `-distro` flag specifies which distro to use for Rancher's default build and generates a Packer template for that distro using the Rancher defaults found in `defaults.toml`.
+The `-distro` flag specifies which distro to use for Rancher's default build and generates a Packer template for that distro using that distro's defaults along with the Rancher defaults found in `defaults.toml`.
 The specified distro must be supported.toml

 ### Basic Rancher command examples:
 Build a Packer template for CentOS using the distro defaults:

 	rancher build -distro=centos